phpro/soap-client/UPGRADING.md

 Fully qualified class names will be used as event names.
 The old deprecated event names are now removed from the codebase.

-The events won't contain the soap client anymore.
+The events won't contain the SOAP client anymore.
 We don't want them to be service containers.
-So instead, if you require the soap client in the event listeners, you need to inject them manually.
+So instead, if you require the SOAP client in the event listeners, you need to inject them manually.

 ## Client